 The last thing anyone wants to do when they’re depressed is exercise, but studies have shown that exercise if taken regularly, can be effective at increasing energy levels, reducing feelings of tiredness and taking antidepressants.

 Evidence suggests that physical activity, increases the amount of endorphins that can have a positive effect on our mood, reduce stress, improve sleep, improve moods, reduce anxiety, improve concentration and may enhance our view of ourselves.

 Regular exercise can also improve the way we look and boost self-esteem.
 Exercise can also improve focus, so providing us with new goals and a sense of purpose.
 Participating and getting involved in sport, will not only help us become more active, but will also allow us to meet new people.

-Aerobic exercises such as a brisk walk, cycling, jogging and swimming are all good exercises for helping treat Depression.
-Exercises such as weight lifting although not necessarily a mood enhancing sport, may still be useful for helping to build a better self-image.
+Aerobic exercises such as a brisk walk, cycling, jogging and swimming are all good exercises for helping treat depression.
+Exercises such as weight lifting although not a mood enhancing sport, may still be useful for helping to build a better self-image.